ljarvi/SUEWS-Docs/docs/source/input_files/SUEWS_SiteInfo/Input_Options.rst

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: OBS_SoilNotRocks.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: OHMCode_SummerDry

 	:Description:
 		Code for OHM coefficients to use for this surface during dry conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during dry conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during dry conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during dry conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: OHMCode_SummerDry.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: OHMCode_SummerWet

 	:Description:
 		Code for OHM coefficients to use for this surface during wet conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during wet conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during wet conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during wet conditions in summer.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: OHMCode_SummerWet.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: OHMCode_WinterDry

 	:Description:
 		Code for OHM coefficients to use for this surface during dry conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during dry conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during dry conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during dry conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: OHMCode_WinterDry.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: OHMCode_WinterWet

 	:Description:
 		Code for OHM coefficients to use for this surface during wet conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during wet conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during wet conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.
 Code for OHM coefficients to use for this surface during wet conditions in winter.
 Links to SUEWS_OHMCoefficients.txt .
 Value of integer is arbitrary but must match code specified in column 1 of SUEWS_OHMCoefficients.txt.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: OHMCode_WinterWet.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: OHMThresh_SW

 	:Description:
-		Temperature threshold determining whether summer/winter OHM coefficients are applied [deg C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
-Temperature threshold determining whether summer/winter OHM coefficients are applied [deg C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
-Temperature threshold determining whether summer/winter OHM coefficients are applied [deg C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
-Temperature threshold determining whether summer/winter OHM coefficients are applied [deg C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
+		Temperature threshold determining whether summer/winter OHM coefficients are applied [°C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
+Temperature threshold determining whether summer/winter OHM coefficients are applied [°C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
+Temperature threshold determining whether summer/winter OHM coefficients are applied [°C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
+Temperature threshold determining whether summer/winter OHM coefficients are applied [°C] If 5-day running mean air temperature is greater than or equal to this threshold, OHM coefficients for summertime are applied; otherwise coefficients for wintertime are applied.
 Not actually used for Snow surface as winter wet conditions always assumed.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: OHMThresh_SW.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: OHMThresh_WD

 	:Description:
 		Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
 Note that OHM coefficients for wet conditions are applied if the surface is wet.
 Not actually used for building and paved surfaces (as impervious).
 Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
 Note that OHM coefficients for wet conditions are applied if the surface is wet.
 Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
 Note that OHM coefficients for wet conditions are applied if the surface is wet.
 Not actually used for water surface (as no soil surface beneath).
 Soil moisture threshold determining whether wet/dry OHM coefficients are applied [-] If soil moisture (as a proportion of maximum soil moisture capacity) exceeds this threshold for bare soil and vegetated surfaces, OHM coefficients for wet conditions are applied; otherwise coefficients for dry coefficients are applied.
 Note that OHM coefficients for wet conditions are applied if the surface is wet.
 Not actually used for Snow surface as winter wet conditions always assumed.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: OHMThresh_WD.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: PipeCapacity

 	:Description:
 		Storage capacity of pipes [mm] Runoff amounting to less than the value specified here is assumed to be removed by pipes.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: PipeCapacity.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: PopDensDay

 	:Description:
 		Daytime population density (i.e. workers, tourists) [people ha -1 ] Population density is required if AnthropHeatMethod = 2 in RunControl.nml .
 The model will use the average of daytime and night-time population densities, unless only one is provided.
 If daytime population density is unknown, set to -999.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: PopDensDay.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: PopDensNight

 	:Description:
 		Night-time population density (i.e. residents) [people ha -1 ] Population density is required if AnthropHeatMethod = 2 in RunControl.nml .
 The model will use the average of daytime and night-time population densities, unless only one is provided.
 If night-time population density is unknown, set to -999.

 	:Configuration:
 		.. csv-table::
+			:class: longtable
 			:file: PopDensNight.csv
 			:header-rows: 1
-			:widths: 10 10 80
+			:widths: 46 18 36

 .. option:: PorosityMax